Alcoholic Drinks 🍷🥃🍺

-A question familiar to most pub goers, and not that far from the truth – alcoholic drinks are indeed poisonous in excessive quantities but so are salt, water and oxygen!
-We recommend responsible drinking in moderation.
+A familiar question to pub goers and it’s not far from the truth – alcoholic drinks are poisonous in excessive quantities.
+On the other hand so are salt, water and oxygen!
+ADDucation recommend responsible drinking in moderation.
 After all, “Absinthe makes the heart grow fonder“.
 Prost, Cheers and Santé!

 Important!
-Please drink responsibly and make yourself aware of the strength of alcoholic drinks.
+Please drink responsibly and make yourself aware of the strength (*Alcohol By Volume) of alcoholic drinks.
 Visit Drinkaware for more info.

 ADDucation Tips: Click column headings with arrows to sort alcoholic drinks.
 Click the + icon to expand columns on tablets and mobiles.
 Resize browser to see more/less columns.